Kerameikos Archaeological Museum: History

 In 1863, archaeologists first started housing pottery and other artifacts found in the dig site in a small, makeshift outpost.
 It was an exhibit for the larger German Archaeological Institute until the official Museum was built in 1937, by H. Johannes.
 It was funded by Gustav Oberlander, a Prussian entrepreneur.
 The museum is housed directly in the area of Kerameikos among the famous archaeological site.
 The Boehringer brothers funded the expansion of the museum.
 It is a small, open-air museum with only four rooms on a single floor, but it houses many important funerary works as well as larger sculptures.
 Inside of the museum there is a garden area with olive trees and laurels.

 Exhibits

 Three of the rooms house artifacts found in the Kerameikos necropolis, the other room houses sculptures found from all archaeological eras.
 Many of the artifacts found in Kerameikos are funerary or otherwise death-related and reflect the Athenian attitudes towards the afterlife.
 As such, many of the sculptures exhibited here are urns, lekythoi, grave reliefs, stelae, in addition to jewelry, etc. Some of the most notable findings are from the offerings to plague victims of the Plague of Athens.
 There are works from the Archaic, Classical, Hellenistic, and Roman periods.

-Stolen artefacts

-In 1982, a black-figure lekythos was stolen from the archaeological museum.
+A black-figure lekythos was stolen from the archaeological museum in 1982.